alshedivat/al-folio/_pages/datascienceclub.md

 ## History

+- **Fifth meeting**: Monday, 19.12.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 123.
+Everybody was happily looking at our Kaggle image dataset 😄
 - **Fifth meeting**: Monday, 12.12.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
 Our Discord is online now and we decided on our first joint [Kaggle](https://www.kaggle.com/) challenge!
 - **Forth meeting**: Monday, 05.12.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
 We are getting a scoreboard! 😄
 - **Third meeting**: Monday, 28.11.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
 We are starting to compete against each other, which is amazing! 🤩